Temple Israel (Westport, Connecticut)

-Temple Israel is a reform Jewish synagogue located in Westport, Connecticut.
-It was established in 1948.
-Currently, about 700 families are members of the community.
+Temple Israel is a Reform Jewish congregation and synagogue located at 14 Coleytown Road, in Westport, Connecticut, in the United States.
+The congregation was founded in 1948 and the temple was dedicated in May 1959.
+Currently, about 1050 families are members of the community.

 History

 The congregation was founded in 1948.
 The temple was dedicated in May 1959.

 Throughout the 1960s, under the leadership of Byron T. Rubenstein, Temple Israel became a hotbed of social change and activism, with speakers including James Baldwin, Margaret Mead and Rev. Martin Luther King Jr. In 1964, Rabbi Rubenstein protested as part of the St. Augustine movement, and was arrested along with 16 other Jewish leaders.
 This was the single largest mass arrest of rabbis in American history.

 The synagogue was substantially renovated and expanded in 1990, more than doubling the capacity of the sanctuary.
 In 2002-2003, another expansion of the temple substantially expanded the religious school wing, which houses the Leo and Libby Nevas Religious School and the pre-school program.

 In 2012, the temple board simultaneously announced the retirement of Rabbi Robert Orkand and Cantor Richard Silverman, as well as the departure of Associate Rabbi Alysa Mendelson Graf, Cantor Scott Harris, and Executive Director Sandy Silverstein.
-This wholesale staff shakeup, particularly the choice to let Rabbi Mendelson and Cantor Harris go, caused considerable controversy within the congregation.
-Eventually, this pressure led to the board's decision to offer an ultimately rejected extension contract to Rabbi Mendelson.
+This shakeup, particularly the choice to dismiss Rabbi Mendelson and Cantor Harris, caused considerable controversy within the congregation.
+Eventually, congregational pressure led to the board's decision to offer an ultimately rejected extension contract to Rabbi Mendelson.

 On May 12, 2015, two protesters entered Temple Israel with the intent to disrupt a luncheon.
 Initial reports that they were armed led to lockdowns at the temple's pre-school, as well as the nearby Coleytown Elementary and Middle Schools and the pre-school at the Unitarian Church.
 The protesters were arrested and charged with criminal trespass and breach of peace.